abitechcoder/alx-low_level_programming/0x10-variadic_functions/README.md

+# Variandic Functions

-# created a function called sum_them_all that returns the sum of all its parameters
+## sum_them_all - returns the sum of all its parameters

+## print_numbers - prints numbers separated by a separator parameter